JTinkers/Commandr/README.md

 }
 ```

-- Add this line anywhere in your Main(), preferably at the bottom of the method.
+- Add this line anywhere in your Main(), preferably at the bottom of the method:
 ```
 CmdController.Process(args);
 ```